HSF/hsf.github.io/_gsocproposals/2024/proposal_Clad-GPUReverseMode.md

 ## Project Milestones

 * Research about automatic differentiation of code involving CUDA GPU kernels.
-Prepare a report and an initial strategy to follow.This may involve brainstorming and the need for innovative solutions.
+Prepare a report and an initial strategy to follow.
+This may involve brainstorming and the need for innovative solutions.
 * Enable reverse-mode automatic differentiation of CUDA GPU kernels and calls to CUDA GPU kernels from the host code.
 * Add proper tests and documentation.